A Survey of Reinforcement Learning For Economics: Reinforcement Learning Algorithms

 \subsubsection{Monte Carlo Estimation}

-When $P(s'|s,a)$ and $r(s,a)$ are unknown, the obvious approach is to use Monte Carlo (MC) to approximate them.
-These methods estimate value functions from sampled \textit{episodes} $(s_0, a_0, r_1, s_1, a_1, r_2, \ldots, s_T)$.
+When $P(s'|s,a)$ and $r(s,a)$ are unknown, the obvious approach is to use Monte Carlo (MC) to approximate them.\footnote{The Markov decision process itself, the tuple $(\mathcal{S}, \mathcal{A}, P, r, \gamma)$ together with policies, returns, and the value and action-value functions, is defined in Appendix~\ref{prelim:mdp}, which also fixes the notation used from here on.} These methods estimate value functions from sampled \textit{episodes} $(s_0, a_0, r_1, s_1, a_1, r_2, \ldots, s_T)$.
 The realized \textit{return} from state $s_t$ is

 First-visit MC prediction averages $G_t$ over episodes for each state $s$, counting only its first occurrence per episode.
 Each first-visit return is an independent draw from the return distribution, so the sample mean converges almost surely to $V^\pi(s)$ by the strong law of large numbers \citep{sutton2018}.
 An incremental update is,